 The fifth and the last day of the celebration is Bhai Dooj.
 It is a day to honour the pure relationship of brother and sister.
 Sisters dedicate this day to their brothers and celebrate their unbreakable bond.
 It is believed that Lord Krishna visited their sister Subhadra after defeating Narkasur.
 She gives him a warm greeting and the ceremonial tilak marking the start of Bhai Dooj.

 Treat for Sweet Lovers

 Moving on to Australia, then Indians and Australians come together to celebrate Deepawali.
-One of the best things about this celebration is that there is an annual fireworks display over Yarra River in Melbourne dedicated to this festival.
-Moreover, Federation Square is where live music is played on Deepawali, is officially the biggest yearly celebration in all of Australia.
+One of the best things about this celebration is that there is an annual fireworks display over the Yarra River in Melbourne dedicated to this festival.
+Moreover, Federation Square where live music is played on Deepawali is officially the biggest yearly celebration in all of Australia.